Cursor

 Meal Prep Vending Machine

-By leveraging innovative vending technology, popularised in America and Asia as well as rethinking under-utilised indoor campus spaces, Younimeal is perfectly designed for busy student lifestyles.
+By leveraging innovative vending technology, popularised in continents like America and Asia as well as rethinking under-utilised indoor campus spaces, Younimeal is perfectly designed for busy student lifestyles.

-Placed throughout indoor campus spaces, the machines provide flexible access to fresh meal preps during university opening hours, offering a self-service solution with weekly rotating menus.
+Placed throughout indoor campus spaces, the machines provide flexible access to fresh meal preps during campus opening hours, offering a self-service solution with weekly rotating menus.

 Younimeal’s value proposition in summary...